3270 Extended Data Stream

 WCC value in RESETAID above is to flush any unsent input from the

-terminal so that the first TGET issued after the Query will receive the
+terminal so that the first TGET issued after the Query will receive

 Query Reply and not any pre-existing input which was pending.